2022 Serbia EuroBasket team: Roster

 On 10 June 2022, it was announced that an NBA guard Bogdan Bogdanović will miss the EuroBasket due to a right knee surgery.
-It's the first time that Serbian national team plays without Bogdanović at a major tournament since EuroBasket 2011.
+It was the first time that Serbia national team plays without Bogdanović at a major tournament since EuroBasket 2011.
 On 15 June, center Nikola Jokić, who was named the NBA Most Valuable Player Award for the 2021–22 season, has confirmed that he will play at the EuroBasket.

 On 12 July 2022, head coach Svetislav Pešić announced a 22-man preliminary roster for the EuroBasket 2022.
 The 22-man roster includes three NBA players (Nemanja Bjelica, Aleksej Pokuševski, Jokić); then two All-EuroLeague Team members for the 2021–22 season: guard Vasilije Micić and forward Vladimir Lučić; as well as seven domestic league players.
 Furthermore, the roster includes three high-profile-leagues MVPs for the 2021–22 season: Jokić (NBA), Micić (EuroLeague Final Four MVP), and Miloš Teodosić (EuroCup Finals MVP).

 The initial 22-man roster excluded NBA center Boban Marjanović and EuroLeague guard Danilo Anđušić.
 On 14 July, guard Anđušić expressed his disappointment on his cut from the 22-man preliminary roster.
 Marjanović was not included due to an injury.
 On 3 August, head coach Pešić announced that NBA players Pokuševski and Nikola Jović are cut from the roster due to disapproval of their clubs, the Oklahoma City Thunder and the Miami Heat respectively.
 On 8 August, two more players were removed from the rooster, veteran guard and team captain Teodosić due to coach's decision and forward Alen Smailagić due to his long prolonged injury.
 On 15 August 2022, head coach Pešić, following a cut of Teodosić, announced forwards Bjelica and Lučić as co-captains.
 Following the Bjelica's cut from the roster due to injury, Lučić became sole team captain.

 On 1 September, center Nikola Milutinov was reported injured due to health issues, missing a team departure to Prague.
 On 5 September, he arrived to Prague.
 On 7 September, following the Game 4, guard Nemanja Nedović was reported injured and out for the rest of the tournament.
 Two days later, Nedović left to Madrid, Spain, for a therapy on his injury.